-Except as described above and except for services provided in connection with this offering, no underwriter has provided us with any investment banking or other financial services during the 180-day period preceding the date of this prospectus supplement and we do not expect to retain any underwriter to perform any investment banking or other financial services for at least 90 days after the date of this prospectus supplement.
+Except as described above and except for services provided in connection with this offering, the placement agent has not provided any investment banking or other financial services during the 180-day period preceding the date of this prospectus supplement and we do not expect to retain the placement agent to perform any investment banking or other financial services for at least 90 days after the date of this prospectus supplement.

-As of January 23, 2014, Roth owned warrants to purchase approximately 48,240 shares of our common stock, and certain representatives of National owned an aggregate of approximately 3,160 shares of our common stock.
+As of July 10, 2014, the placement agent owned warrants to purchase approximately 48,240 shares of our common stock at an exercise price of \$4.25 per share.